mibrs/mibrs.github.io/_posts/23-03-07-Get-Started-With-Alice3-Part5.md

 </div>
 <script src="https://player.vimeo.com/api/player.js"></script>

 This simple game has one player, named Alf.
-You can control the camera by pressing the keys
+You can control the camera view by pressing the keys
-- ```C''' Start view
+- ```C``` Start view
 - ```M``` See the magic tree
 - ```P``` First Person View